nwhator/nwhator.github.io/README.md

 Notes & suggestions

-- I started a local server in the workspace so you can preview the game at `http://localhost:8000/game`.
+- I copied the live game into both `docs/tetris` (immediate Pages content) and `public/tetris` (Astro source).
+Edit whichever copy you prefer — I recommend using `public/tetris` if you plan to run the Astro dev workflow.
-- Next optional improvements I can add: hold-piece, ghost-piece, sound effects, persistent high scores, or a small UI for mobile controls.
-Pick one and I can implement it.
+- Next optional improvements I can add: hold-piece, ghost-piece, sound effects, persistent high scores, or converting the game into an Astro component.

 — Changes applied by the workspace assistant